gurumojo/dmc/README.md

 Getting Started
 ---------------

-These (two optional and) three required steps should be all that is necessary to get a basic example service (or your awesome suite of services based on this framework tested and) running:
+These three required (and two optional) steps should be all that is necessary to get a basic example service (or your awesome suite of services based on this framework tested and) running: